thecurryspice/noc/README.md

 # NOC (Network On Chips)

 This repository contains classes/modules that ease implementation and testing of NOC algorithms on varying topologies.<br>
-This code is made in the hope that it is found useful by scholars working in this domain.
+This work is done in the hope that it is found useful by scholars working in this domain.

+`test.py` is a sample program and can be used as a quick-start.

 ---

-# Usage (Topology)
+# Topology

 API Documentation for all the classes is yet to be made.
 Appropriate comments have been made in individual class/files for the programmer's comprehension.